...

 Nothing is safe from risk, and especially not forex trading.
-That is why it’s important to have smart risk management in place.
-Or else you’ll face losses, panic, revenge trades, and eventually an empty account.
-That doesn’t sound good, right?
+That is why it’s important to have smart Forex Trading for Beginners foundations in place, or else you’ll face losses, panic, revenge trades, and eventually an empty account.

 Okay, so let’s discuss what risk management in forex really means, what can go wrong without it, what strategies actually help, and how you can keep control no matter how the market moves.